 Some individuals with bipolar disorder will greatly benefit from self-management strategies.
 These coping strategies allow them to learn how to manage life with their condition.
 This is done by educating them on their illness and identifying the symptoms and triggers of their disorder.

-Through learning how to identify how their bipolar disorder appears in their day to day life, they can start making changes.
+Through learning how to identify how their bipolar disorder appears in their day-to-day life, they can start making changes.
 These coping strategies should be developed and reviewed by a mental health professional.
 These professionals can help those suffering from bipolar disorder see their symptoms clearly.

 Electroconvulsive therapy may be used for those who have had a poor response to medication.
 This approach to therapy may also be used in the event there is a need for immediate control over symptoms.
 In these cases, electroconvulsive therapy is utilized to prevent the risk of harm.